Course Catalog

 1 credit

-Centered on the theme of “points of view,” this class incorporates challenging and diverse works of literature including short stories, poetry, a Shakespeare play, a Dickens novel, and other varied fiction and non-fiction.
-Instruction combines terms, activities and skills recommended by the College Board.
-Students develop their critical reading and analytical writing skills focusing on diction, syntax, tone and detail.
-Other assignments include formal and informal responses to literature, a research paper, literary essays, and creative writing assignments.
+Centered on the theme that “all stories matter,” this class incorporates challenging and diverse works of literature, including short stories, poetry, a Shakespeare play, an international novel, a local novel, other varied fiction and non-fiction mentor texts.
+The course also nurtures reading habits with independent-choice texts throughout the year.
+Instruction combines academic vocabulary, activities, and skills recommended by the College Board.
+Students develop their critical reading and analytical writing skills, with a focus on diction, syntax, tone, and detail.
+Other assignments include formal and informal responses to literature, visual analysis, a research project, literary essays, creative writing assignments, and journalistic reviews.
 Summer reading and writing required.

 English 11